SRSG-Workshops/spreadsheets/_episodes/00-intro.md

 - Statistics
 - Plotting

-We do a lot of different operations in spreadsheets.
-What kind of operations do you do in spreadsheets?
-Which ones do you think spreadsheets are good for?
-How many time have you accidentally done something in a spreadsheet that made you frustrated?
+However, how many times have you accidentally done something in a spreadsheet that made you frustrated?

 ## Problems with spreadsheets